wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	</div>

 Remember to wrap the search form and search results with `{% if user.authenticated %}` and `{% endif %}`, so that only authenticated users can search.
-You don't want random users to be wasting your Bing Search budget!
+You don't want random users to be wasting your monthly search API's budget!

 ### Updating the Category View
 Update the category view to handle a HTTP `POST` request (i.e. when the user submits a search) and inject the results list into the context.
 The following code demonstrates this new functionality.